Freddsle/fedRBE/batchcorrection/README.md

     # Minimum samples per feature required.
 Adjusted for privacy if needed.
     # If for a feature less than min_samples samples are present,
     # the client will not send any information about that feature
-    # Please note that the actual used min_samples might be different
+    # The app may raise min_samples for privacy:
-    # as for privacy reasons min_samples = max(min_samples, len(design.columns)+1)
+    # min_samples = max(min_samples, len(design.columns)+1)
-    # This is to ensure that a sent Xty matrix always has more samples
+    # This ensures a sent Xty matrix always has more samples than features,
-    # than features so that neither X not y can be reconstructed from the Xty matrix.
+    # so neither X nor y can be reconstructed from the Xty matrix.

   position: 1      # format: int
     # Defines client order.
 The last client in order is the reference batch.